test-2.png

 I am a social science researcher in the Bronfenbrenner Center for Translational Research at Cornell University.

-My work centers on past and present examples of health activism, as well as community-based approaches to sexual and behavioral health promotion.
-I am interested in community-based participatory research as a tool for empowering marginalized young people to investigate and address the structural determinants of health.
+My work centers on past and present examples of health activism and advocacy, as well as community-based, participatory approaches to sexual and behavioral health promotion.

-Through the Program for Research on Youth Development and Engagement (PRYDE), I partner with community organizations across the U.S. to create and evaluate positive youth development programs.
+Through the Bronfenbrenner Center, I partner with organizations across New York State to create and evaluate programs related to community health, empowerment, and youth-led change.
 This includes connecting young people with participatory action research skills, encouraging them to ask critical questions about their lives, communities, and health.

 I completed my undergraduate and Master of Social Work training at Binghamton University.
 I am a Licensed Master Social Worker (LMSW) in the State of New York.